This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is CP diagnosed?

-Your child's caregiver will examine your child, and check his eyes, growth, and development.
+Your child's healthcare provider will examine your child, and check his eyes, growth, and development.
 He will also ask questions about your pregnancy and your child's birth.
 Your child may also receive the following:

 - Imaging studies such as a CT scan or an MRI are used to check for brain injury.
 Your child may be given dye to help the pictures show up better.
-Tell the caregiver if your child has ever had an allergic reaction to contrast dye.
+Tell the healthcare provider if your child has ever had an allergic reaction to contrast dye.
 You and your child should not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the caregiver if your child has any metal in or on his body.
+Tell the healthcare provider if your child has any metal in or on his body.

 How is CP treated?